clayrisser/charts/beta/temporal/app-readme.md

 # temporal

-> Distributed engine for executing asynchronous business logic
+> Temporal is a distributed, scalable, durable, and highly available orchestration engine to execute asynchronous long-running business logic in a scalable and resilient way.